 The Conduct Hearing Board is responsible for upholding University policies and regulations through the discipline of the students for the purpose of encouraging adaptive behavior in the residence halls.
-Along with the Conduct Board, the Area Coordinator, the Assistant Director, and Director of University Housing serve as Housing Conduct Officers and play an intricate part in the discipline of students.
+Along with the Conduct Board, the Area Coordinator, the Assistant Director of Residence Life, and Director of University Housing serve as Housing Conduct Officers and play an intricate part in the discipline of students.

-Your Resident Assistant is responsible for the general conduct of his or her assigned section.
+Your Resident Assistant is responsible for the general conduct of their assigned section.
 The student is responsible for knowing all rules, regulations, and policies.

 When a resident's behavior endangers the life of a person, threatens the functionality of a safe and comfortable community, or a resident has a history of conduct violations, University Housing may review the resident's agreement for housing.
-During this process, a decision is made to terminate the housing agreement, relocate to another on-campus location, or to allow the resident to remain in his/her current location.
+During this process, a decision is made to terminate the housing agreement, relocate to another on-campus location, or to allow the resident to remain in their current location.

 If a student violates any of the established University or Housing regulations, the RA will complete an Incident Report and the resident will be emailed a Notice of Violation to their University webmail account.
-Depending on the regulation violated and/or circumstances of the situation the student will participate in a disciplinary conference with an Area Coordinator and be issued one or more of the following:
+Depending on the regulation violated and/or circumstances of the situation the student will participate in a disciplinary conference with an Area Coordinator.